Studying and Teaching Abroad

 |Trinity College, Dublin||2|

-If you are interested in applying for one of these exchange places, you should complete the English section exchange application form and return it to Kirsten Stirling by the first week in December.
+If you are interested in applying for one of these exchange places, you should complete the English section exchange application form and return it and a letter of motivation to Kirsten Stirling by 20.02.2014.

 Exchange places available to all UNIL students